Simultaneous Inference for Time Series Functional Linear Regression: Discussion on the Main Article

-Secondly, we note that the choice of the basis function is a non-trivial task in practice.
-In the literature, there are several discussions with respect to the choices of basis functions or methods for the regression \eqref{model} in general.
+Secondly, we note that the choice of basis functions is a non-trivial task in practice.
+In the literature, there are several discussions with respect to the choice of basis functions, or methods for the functional linear regression models in general.
 See for instance Section 6.1 in \cite{reiss2017methods} and the references therein.
 Here we shall add some additional notes.
-For functional time series whose observation curves are clearly periodic such as the yearly temperature curves, the Fourier basis is a natural choice.
+For functional time series whose observation curves are clearly periodic, such as the yearly temperature curves, the Fourier basis is a natural choice.
 Similar choices can be made based on prior knowledge of the shapes of the observation curves in various scenarios.
-From our limited simulation studies and data analysis in Sections \ref{sec4} and \ref{sec5}, it is found that many popular classes of basis functions produce similar estimates of the regression curves and inference results, which demonstrates a certain level of robustness towards the basis choices.
+Our limited simulation studies and data analysis in Sections 3 and 4 of the main article suggested many popular classes of basis functions produce similar estimates of the regression curves and comparable inference results, which demonstrates a certain level of robustness towards the basis choices.

 Finally, in some real data applications the response time series may be function-valued as well.
-One prominent example is the functional auto-regression \cite{bosq2012linear}.
+One prominent example is functional auto-regression \citep{bosq2012linear}.
 We hope that our multiplier bootstrap methodology as well as the underlying Gaussian approximation and comparison results will shed light on the simultaneous inference problem for FLM with functional responses.
-Indeed, using the basis decomposition technique, FLM with functional responses could be viewed as multiple FLMs with scalar responses at the basis expansion coefficient level where the regression errors may be cross-correlated and the set of regressors are identical.
-We will investigate this direction in a future research endeavour.
+We will investigate this direction in a future research endeavor.